-The Directors consider that the current outlook, while better than in the past couple of years, especially in Poland, still presents operating and financing challenges in terms of the markets in which the Group operates.
+The Directors consider that the current outlook presents operating as well as financing challenges in which the Group operates.

 The Group's forecasts and projections have been prepared taking into account the economic environment and its challenges and mitigating factors.
 These forecasts incorporate management's best estimate of future trading performance, potential sales of properties and the future financing requirements of the Group.